Fix your marketing by fixing this first

 Hey there.

 New year, new name.
-This newsletter now carries a title that fits better with the Three Horizons approach.
+This newsletter now carries a title that fits better with the Three Horizons approach, and a little less like “stuff I write between client calls” (although that is often still the case).

 This is the work that decides what gets built, who you talk to, and what actually moves the needle.
 Most early-stage companies breeze past it.
 Not because it’s unimportant, but because it’s not loud.
+It doesn’t demand attention.
 There’s no Slack message that says “define our ICP.”
 No investor email asking for your buyer persona doc.

 But this is the step that shapes everything else.
 Your messaging, your website, your sales motion, your roadmap.
 Skip it and you end up guessing.
 Building for the wrong person.
 Launching things no one cares about.